 In 2018 she began public workshops for adults, sharing not just her gifts and talents with the wider community, but what it means for her and her family to find their way their way home again.
 Her Healing Dots® Workshops are currently sought after in many communities.

-Cheree currently resides between her gallery at the small village of Trundle, NSW and Larras Lee, NSW with her two rescue dogs; Harry, a one-eyed Norwich Terrier, and Lacey, a little Chihuahua Cross, and two miniature ponies Lilly and Sunshine.
+Cheree currently resides between her gallery at the small village of Trundle, NSW and Larras Lee, NSW with her rescue dog; Harry, a one-eyed Norwich Terrier and two miniature ponies Lilly and Sunshine.